JoeyStanley/real/_posts/2020-12-18-boustrophedonically.md

 ## Conclusion

 So, there are lots of ways to do this.
-Honestly, I freaking love the boustrophedon one and I'm seriously consdiering including it in the paper.
+Honestly, I freaking love the boustrophedon one and I'm seriously considering including it in the paper.
 I ran a poll and the slight majority agreed with me:

 <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">Overall impressions?</p>&mdash; Joey Stanley (@joey_stan) <a href="https://twitter.com/joey_stan/status/1339599682922680324?ref_src=twsrc%5Etfw">December 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>